 The cinematic incarnation of Paradise Alley fared little better.
 Given his previous success playing a working class underdog who makes good by dint of his fists, it might have seemed obvious for Stallone to take the role of lumbering lummox Victor, the gentle iceman with a mean half-nelson, in the 1978 movie version.
 But instead (and inexplicably), he chose for himself the role of con man Cosmo.
 The year after Paradise Alley came out, Stallone retreated to write, direct and star in Rocky II.

 More like this: “That time P.T.
 Barnum wrote a personal finance book”

 But what of the poem?
 The American public has been denied “Slyvester” Stallone’s verses for far too long!

-Reconstituted from the pages of Paradise Alley for the first time ever, the only known poem by Sylvester Stallone.
+Reconstituted from the weird, inexplicable line breaks found on random pages of Paradise Alley, we present, for the first time ever, the only known poem by Sylvester Stallone.

 People screamed for ice.

 Some tarts even offered their curves for ice.